AikoAskom/SatireSey/README.md

 # 💫 About Me:
 🔭 I Currently work on School Project <br>👯 I’m looking to Teacher that can Learn me more<br>🌱 I’m currently learning Rust and Javascript Code

-I want to Be Reverse Engineer
+I want to Be Reverse Engineer to Help the some people project

 # 💻 What I Learn and Got